CoSEP

 THEME #2: Technologies of Accountability and Solidarity

+i.
 Canary in the Coal Mine: Design for Environmental Governance

-Canary in the Coal Mine: Design for Environmental Governance presents and responds to a provocation: Can Design have a useful role in mediating environmental governance and environmental justice?
+Canary in the Coal Mine presents and responds to a provocation: Can STS-informed design meaningfully mediate environmental governance and environmental justice?

 Design tools and technologies such as sensors and monitors are often used to collect evidentiary data about air pollution.
 Not long ago, canaries, the birds, were used to provide early warnings for carbon monoxide in coal mines due to their heightened sensitivity.
 Electronic laser particle sensors have since replaced the birds to measure and collect data about pollutants in real-time.
 What hasn’t changed, however, is the impetus to collect data about early warnings.
 Merely collecting data about the toxic gases in the air is rarely effective for environmental justice.
 Design can and should do more than collect data.

-Canary in the Coalmine (CC) is a device that not only senses particulate matter PM2.5 and PM10, some of the most harmful pollutants, but also mobilizes action.
+Canary #2: CC#2 is a device that not only senses particulate matter PM2.5 and PM10, some of the most harmful pollutants, but also mobilizes action.
 It documents other forms of embodied knowledge through recordings of in-situ observations of community members which maintain momentum in the environmental justice movement.
 Visitors can interact with the canaries, observe how they sense pollutants, and listen to recordings of past sensing exercises.